-The American Academy of Otolaryngology-Head and Neck Surgery (AAO-HNS) published an evidence-based Clinical Practice Guideline for adult sinusitis recommending consideration of sinus surgery in patients with recurrent acute rhinosinusitis or CRS (Rosenfeld et al., 2015).
-There is no recommendation for the use of steroid-releasing implants after ESS for the treatment of nasal polyps.
+The American Academy of Otolaryngology-Head and Neck Surgery (AAO-HNS) published an evidence-based Clinical Practice Guideline for adult sinusitis, recommending consideration of sinus surgery in patients with recurrent acute rhinosinusitis, or CRS (Rosenfeld et al., 2015).
+There is no recommendation for the use of steroid-releasing implants following ESS for the treatment of nasal polyps.

-The American Rhinologic Society (ARS) (2016) issued a position statement endorsing the use of drug-eluting implants in the sinus cavities, noting that there have been a number of well-controlled studies on steroid-eluting implants in the paranasal sinuses.
-According to the ARS, these studies have demonstrated improvement of patient outcomes by reducing polyp burden and inflammation, decreasing the need for systemic steroids, and delaying revision sinus surgery.
+The American Rhinologic Society (ARS) (2023) issued a position statement supporting the use of drug-eluting implants in the sinus cavities and noted that there is a growing body of high-quality evidence on the safety and efficacy of drug-eluting implants in the paranasal sinuses.
+The ARS cites several well-controlled studies on steroid-eluting implants in the paranasal sinuses and that these studies have demonstrated improved patient outcomes by reducing polyp burden and inflammation, reducing the need for systemic steroids, and delaying revision sinus surgery.

-National Institute for Health and Care Excellence (NICE) issued an interventional procedures guidance on corticosteroid-eluting stent or spacer insertion during ESS to treat CRS.
-The guidance noted that current evidence regarding efficacy is limited; however, no major safety concerns was cited.
-Additional research on corticosteroid-eluting bioabsorbable stent or spacer insertion during ESS, specifically, controlled studies designed for between-patient (rather than within-patient) comparisons is recommended.
-The use of steroid-releasing implants after ESS for the treatment of nasal polyps in the guidance was not mentioned (NICE, 2016).
+National Institute for Health and Care Excellence (NICE) published an interventional procedures guidance on the insertion of corticosteroid-eluting stent or spacer during ESS to treat CRS.
+The guidance stated that current evidence regarding efficacy is limited; however, no major safety concerns was cited.
+It is recommended that additional research be conducted on the insertion of corticosteroid-eluting bioabsorbable stents or spacers during ESS, specifically controlled studies designed for between-patient (rather than within-patient) comparisons.
+The use of steroid-releasing implants after ESS to treat nasal polyps was not mentioned in the guidance (NICE, 2016).